nachocaru/xaprb.com/content/blog/2007-02-19-how-to-subtract-in-sql-over-samples-that-wrap.md

 ---
 This article explains how to do subtraction in SQL over samples that wrap back to zero when they exceed a boundary.

 A reader wrote in with a question about how to find how much traffic has passed through a network interface.
-The reader has a script that samples the interface&#8217;s statistics and stores them in a database.
-The statistics wrap back around when they exceed the maximum size of an integer, so it&#8217;s not a strictly increasing sequence.
-The question, paraphrased, is &#8220;how can I find out how much traffic has gone through the interface in any given time period?&#8221;
+The reader has a script that samples the interface's statistics and stores them in a database.
+The statistics wrap back around when they exceed the maximum size of an integer, so it's not a strictly increasing sequence.
+The question, paraphrased, is "how can I find out how much traffic has gone through the interface in any given time period?"

 A key assumption is that the counter never wraps back to zero more than once between samples.
 If it does, all hope is lost.